usmangurowa/cv/README.md

 > Github: [usmangurowa](https://github.com/usmangurowa)

 ### About
-> I am a determined individual with over **2 years of work experience** in **Web development**, I have a keen interest in producing responsive web applications and finding solutions to problems.
-I have a strong foundation in technologies like **HTML, CSS, JavaScript, Python, React, React-Native, Node.js, Sockets, Django, Redux, Rest APIs, GraphQL, MongoDB, MySQL, and PostgreSQL**.
+> Hi 👋🏿!
+I'm  Usman Hassan, a software developer with over 3 years of experience.
+I specialize in building dynamic websites and mobile applications using React, Next.js, React Native, and Expo.

+>I also build backend services with tools and frameworks like Express, fastify and Nestjs.

+>I have a genuine passion for building things and being part of amazing products and communities.
+I also love exploring new technologies and sharing what i have learn with friends or random strangers on the internet.

+>If  you're  seeking a dedicated developer to transform your vision into reality,  let's  connect and create something remarkable together!

 ## Programming Languages And Technologies i use.
 - TypeScript